nathanielmiller23/nathanielmiller23/README.md

 My interests include:

 - Distributed Systems
-- Data Engineering
+- Streaming Video
 - Bioinformatics
 - VR/AR
-- Embedded Systems
+- Blockchain
 - and anything else I come across that I find exciting

 Ultimately, I would like to share what I have learned with a team and work to create software that works and works well.